 I free cut my shape – I wanted it more of a “blob” monster so that the rice can be evenly distributed when it is laid flat in the microwave.

-Next I cut out all of my embelishments, white circle for the eyeball and a smaller black circle for the pupil.
+Next I cut embellishments out of felt: white circle for the eyeball and a smaller black circle for the pupil.
 I also cut out three red fangs and yellow spikes for the head.
 I laid them out on the monsters body to make sure it would all fit.
 Here is when you pin it if you are inclined.

 I, personally, didn’t want this to look perfect, it is a monster you know!
 So I just winged it.

-After adding the appliques I put the two pieces of fabric rightsides together and straight stitched all the way around, leaving a 3″ hole in the side to fill with rice.
+After adding the appliques I put the two pieces of fabric right sides together and straight stitched all the way around, leaving a 3″ hole in the side to turn and fill with rice.
 I then used a zig-zag stitch over my straight stitch to ensure a secure hold and not allow any rice to wiggle out!

 Flip right side out.